Gold Coast Myopia Control Clinic

 Atropine drops have been used for many years to control myopia; however, until recently they have been prescribed at a normal concentration of 0.5% – 1%.
 Atropine at this concentration causes loss of focusing in young children for near tasks and dilates the pupil significantly, leading to extreme light sensitivity.

-Studies over the last decade have found that much lower concentrations of atropine, such as 0.01%, have a comparable reduction in myopia progression, without any noticeable effect on pupil size or near-focusing.
-For example the ATOM2 study showed the myopia control effect of 75% reduction for the 1%, 0.5% and 0.1% concentrations and 65% reduction with 0.01%.
+Studies over the last decade have found that much lower concentrations of atropine, from 0.01% to 0.05%, have a comparable reduction in myopia progression, without any noticeable effect on pupil size or near-focusing.
+For example, the ATOM2 study showed the myopia control effect of 75% reduction for the 1%, 0.5% and 0.1% concentrations and 65% reduction with 0.01%.
 Studies have told us that 0.02% is the highest concentration of atropine that shows no significant change to near focussing or pupil size in children, and has no reported allergic side effects.

 Certain types of multifocal soft contact lenses have been used to try to control myopia, with success rates of a 40-70% reduction in progression.
 Multifocal soft contact lenses are typically used by patients 45+ years old to improve their near vision.
-These lenses have a clear central distance focal zone surrounded by a stronger near focus ring to give peripheral focus myopia control.
+These lenses have a clear central distance focal zone surrounded by a stronger near focus ring which can give peripheral focus myopia control.
 There are conventional multifocal and myopia control specific designs available.
-In 2017, Gold Coast Myopia Control became accredited in the prescribing and supply of MiSight myopia control contact lenses which have demonstrated an almost 70% reduction in the rate of myopia progression over three years in published data.
+In 2017, Gold Coast Myopia Control became accredited in the prescribing and supply of MiSight myopia control contact lenses which have demonstrated an almost 60% reduction in the rate of myopia progression over four years in published data.
+Newer extended depth of focus designs are also available.

 Theses near vision conditions are only detected by specific near point testing protocols that are not part of most standard eye examinations.
 A comprehensive assessment of your binocular vision function is conducted by our optometrists.
-Studies are varied but suggest an average reduction of myopia progression in the range of 37% with progressive/multifocal lenses.
+Studies are varied but suggest an average reduction of myopia progression in the range of 20-37% with progressive/multifocal lenses.
+Newer myopic control specific designs are expected to hit the Australian market in late 2020.

-If you prefer, you can contact your local store directly – We have 4 optometrist locations on the Gold Coast:
+If you prefer, you can contact your local store directly – We have 2 optometrist locations on the Gold Coast and Tweed Heads:

 PO Box 2136